Storm and Flooding on September 10, 2020

 To see the presentation from the meeting, click here.

-DC Water is committing $1.5 million for clean-up relief for those who need immediate relief and have been unable to dewater their property
+The Authority's Board of Directors has committed $1.5 million for clean-up assistance for those who need immediate relief and have been unable to dewater their property:

 - Dewatering, cleaning and sanitizing with a per property limit of $5,000

 - DC Water will pay the company directly for these services

 To schedule service, please contact one of the following companies beginning at 9:00 am on September 17, 2020: